autay27/boccam/userstudy/exercise.md

                 verticalPosition[i] := verticalPosition[i]+1
 ```

 You can receive number key presses, e.g. to a variable `x` with `KEYBOARD ? x`.
-Here is a piece of code which advances a red dot from left to right across the screen as you press the `1` key.
+Here is a piece of code which advances a red dot from left to right across the screen as you press any number key.

 ```
 SEQ